When You Find the Right Rock

 When I signed a conservation easement for this old farm in New Hampshire, I thought I was preserving land.
 Now I see I was also protecting song.
 But random parcels aren’t enough.
 Wherever we want to hear thrushes and other birds continue to sing, we will have to find ways of integrating habitat for ourselves and them.

-All Aboard, illustrated by Amiko Hirao (Little, Brown, 2002)
+Illustrated by Amiko Hirao (Little, Brown, 2002)

 Long train, silver train.
 Long train, silver train.